instrumentisto/rust-incubator/orientation.md

 ### Topology of curriculum

-In most contexts, the terms section and step can be used interchangeably.
+In most contexts, the terms chapter and step can be used interchangeably.

 The bootcamp is divided into four parts:

-1. General part: Sections 0, 1, 2, 3
+1. General part: chapters 0, 1, 2, 3
-2. Specialization part: Sections 4, 5
+2. Specialization part: chapters 4, 5
-3. Capstone project: Section 6
+3. Capstone project: chapter 6
 4. Certification test

 At present, we offer only one specialization: "web back-end".
 The second and third parts can be worked on simultaneously with the first part.
 And, you should work on the third part in parallel with the second part to meet the deadline.